mpaperno/TJoy/README.md

     The difference here is that a slider will return to it's center point when a POV hat is in the neutral position.
 Currently there is no way to specify which point of the slider is "neutral" and no way to explicitly center a POV hat with a slider except using the "reset to center" option which works upon release of the slider.

-**Please note that support for detecting when a slider has been released (is no longer being touched) is spotty at the moment.** Due to some vague language on the Touch Portal API reference site, it turned out this feature wasn't even meant to exist.
-It does, however, work most of the time if you pause for a fraction of a second before releasing the slider.
-I have a request in with the TP authors to improve this detection so it is more reliable, since it is vital for things like "self-centering" joystick axes.
-Please help by also requesting this feature on the Touch Portal Discord server or via other support means.

 #### Plugin